itseez3d/metaperson/docs/business-integration/ios.md

 ---
 sidebar_label: 'iOS'
-description: Integration into a native iOS application.
+description: Integration into a native iOS application
 sidebar_position: 7
 ---

-# iOS Integration
+# iOS integration

 MetaPerson Creator can be integrated into a native iOS application.
-Please see our github sample and video tutorial for details.
+Please see our GitHub sample and video tutorial for details.

 https://github.com/avatarsdk/metaperson-ios-sample